bomeara1029/cjm-packrat/README.md

 volta install node
 volta install yarn
 ```
-When switching to the `dpo-packrat` repo, the node version will automatically be pinned to the correct version by volta.
+When switching to the `cjm-packrat` repo, the node version will automatically be pinned to the correct version by volta.

 #### Steps:
 1. Install the dependencies *(at the root level)*.
 [Lerna](https://lerna.js.org/) will ensure the subdirectories’ packages are also installed.